xiangyuchu03/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a third-year Ph.D. student supervised by [Prof. Yun-hui Liu](https://www4.mae.cuhk.edu.hk/peoples/liu-yun-hui/) in the robotics institute (CURI), The Chinese University of Hong Kong.
-Now, I am working with [Prof. Iulian Iordachita](https://amiro.lcsr.jhu.edu/IulianIordachita/) and [Prof. Russell H. Taylor](https://www.cs.jhu.edu/~rht/) as a visiting student at Johns Hopkins University in the Laboratory for Computational Sensing + Robotics.
+I am currently a final-year Ph.D. student supervised by [Prof. Kwok Wai Samuel Au](https://www4.mae.cuhk.edu.hk/peoples/au-kwok-wai-samuel/) in the robotics institute (CURI), The Chinese University of Hong Kong.
+# Now, I am working with [Prof. Iulian Iordachita](https://amiro.lcsr.jhu.edu/IulianIordachita/) and [Prof. Russell H. Taylor](https://www.cs.jhu.edu/~rht/) as a visiting student at Johns Hopkins University in the Laboratory for Computational Sensing + Robotics.
 Prior to my Ph.D studies, I received B.E. degree at Chongqing University, China.

-My research interests are the developments of robotic surgical components and systems including variable stiffness joint, robot-assisted uterus manipulator, steady hand eye robot and nasal robot, as well as the corresponding force and vision-based control algorithms, with emphasis on both scientific and engineering aspects.
+# My research interests are the developments of robotic surgical components and systems including variable stiffness joint, robot-assisted uterus manipulator, steady hand eye robot and nasal robot, as well as the corresponding force and vision-based control algorithms, with emphasis on both scientific and engineering aspects.